 Charter schools are free public schools open to all students and managed by organizations that are authorized by a public agency.
 As a result, they have more freedom and flexibility to make decisions about curriculum, scheduling, and teacher selection to meet the needs of their students.
 Charter schools follow all state education laws and and students must meet all New York state graduation requirements, including passage of Regents exams.

-The Department of Education has proposed to co-locate Humanities IV at the Beach Channel Educational Complex located at 100-00 Beach Channel Drive in Far Rockaway, Queens.
-The Panel for Educational Policy will make the final determination on this proposed co-location.
-If approved, Humanities IV will be co-located starting September 2017 and will begin with a 9th grade class, adding an additional grade each year until it is fully enrolled as a high school.
+Humanities IV is confirmed to be co-located at the Beach Channel Educational Complex located at 100-00 Beach Channel Drive in Far Rockaway, Queens starting September 2017 and will begin with a 9th grade class, adding an additional grade each year until it is fully enrolled as a high school.

 Co-location means that the Department of Education has placed one or more schools together in a building or campus.
 Co-locations must be approved by the Panel for Educational Policy, which is comprised of 13 appointed members and the Chancellor.
 Co-located schools collaborate on the use of space, management of the school schedule, and the assignment of the building’s resources to ensure that the needs of all students in the building are met.
 New Visions is committed working collaboratively with its host school and neighboring community, a commitment we’ve kept at our seven existing charter schools.

 Charter schools accept students through a lottery.
 The deadline to submit an application for inclusion in the school's lottery is April 3, 2017.
 However, you can submit an application for the wait list for school year 2017-2018.
 To submit and application, click here.
 If you need help applying, please call 646-470-0375 or email firstname.lastname@example.org (Spanish speakers available).